For a list of all reptiles, see list of reptiles and amphibians.

 - Qazlal: Blasting hydras with Upheaval works, though it chews through piety quickly.

-- Trog/Berserker: Summoning a few Ogres to pound them to a pulp is a perfectly viable option, and even the high HD Trolls can usually kill them in a few shots regardless of their heads.
+- Trog/Berserker: Summoning one or two Ogres to pound them to a pulp is a perfectly viable option, and even the high HD Trolls can usually kill them in a few shots regardless of their heads.

 - Conjurations: Most level 3+ Conjurations can kill a hydra in 3-6 hits, and even level 2's can soften them up significantly with enough time.